temnovati/LuaTelegramBot/README.md

 Check out the `bot.lua` file for a complete example of a bot with:
 - Multiple commands
-- Different types of buttons
+- Different types of buttons (URL and callback)
-- Message deletion
+- Popup notifications
 - Message editing
 - File sending
 - Chat history tracking